tkasarla/tkasarla.github.io/index.md

 # news

+Dec 2020 | I will be co-organzing the Women in Computer Vision Workshop at CVPR 2021!
 Nov 2020 | I was featured on [ResearcHers Code](https://www.researcherscode.com/twitter-contributors) [twitter](https://twitter.com/search?q=from%3AResearchersCode%20since%3A2020-11-02%20until%3A2020-11-09&src=typed_query&f=live) from 2nd to 8th November.
 ResearcHers Code is an international community supporting cis & trans women & non-binary working in computational sciences, technology and research.
 I talked about my research and other related topics like SciComm, PhD admissions.
 Aug 2020 | Presenting [poster](https://smiles.skoltech.ru/poster-presentations) on Region based Active Learning for Semantic Segmentation at **Summer School of Machine Learning at Skoltech (SMILES)**
 Jul 2020 | Volunteered for and attended **International Conference on Machine Learning (ICML) 2020**.